gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

 ## Privacy & Security

-- Your Notion data remains in your workspace
+- Your Voice Planner remains in your workspace
 - The skill only has read/write access to pages and databases
 - License keys are securely stored and validated
 - OAuth tokens are encrypted in our database